mac-comp240/activities_asm_basics/README.md

     - Option 1: Copy the definition of `swap` into the `main.c` code file
     - Option 2: Copy the main function into the `swap.c` code file
 - Add `swap.d` or `main.d` to the `files` target (depending on which option you chose)
 - Call `make files` and look at the .d file that is generated as a result: just look at the parts labeled `<swap>` and `<main>`.
-Compare them to the .s files from earlier sections
+Compare them to the .s files from earlier sections:
+    - How do the instructions in the `swap` function differ between the two methods we've used to generate them?
+    - Why might they differ?

 - Modify the `main` function to call the function from `swap_int.c` instead; make sure it works